Monday, January 13, 2014

 Fate of the Fragrance:

 So what does the reformulation smell like?
-It has been described as "rich, herbaceous and spicy. " and is classified as a Spicy Oriental perfume for women.
+It has been described as "rich, herbaceous and spicy. " and is classified as a spicy oriental fragrance for women.

 • Top notes: chamomile, bergamot, lavender and aldehydes.